Marco-Data26/Sales-Analysis-Dashboard/README.md

 - New York, California and Florida were the top states, contributing about $25M, or about 21% of total revenue.
 - Street Footwear was the largest contributor, generating about $45M (37.4% of total revenue), with about 1M units sold, and male buyers contributed 62% of that revenue.
 - In 2021, July was the top month at $10.4M, while March was the lowest at $5.2M.
 In 2020 April led with $3.2M, and December was the lowest at $1.1M.
+- Online sales channel contributes the largest share of revenue among sales channels about $45M (37.4% of total revenue).
 - For regions, the West was the highest revenue at $36.4M, while the Midwest was the lowest at $16.7M.
 - In the South region, in-store sales were just $0.3M, significantly lower than other regions, as only one state, Louisiana, out of the seven states was active.
 - January has the highest outlet sales each year.